Skip to content

 Phrase Matching Logic

-Each separate word in a search must match a graph for it to be returned, for example, the words are ANDed.
-Any word less than 3 characters are ignored.
+Each separate word in a search must match a node for it to be returned, in essence the the words are ANDed.
+For fields that are indexed as non-keywords, any word less than 3 characters are ignored.

-Wildcards (*) can be used to match parts of words:
+Wildcards (*) can be used to match the beginning of a word.
+For example, phrase* matches any word that begins with “phrase”.

 Exact Matching